Lorentz group theory and polarization of the light: Spinor representation of Stokes 4-vector and 2-rank tensor for a completely polarized light

 from whence it follows

-The quantity ${\bf s}$ transforms as a vector under complex rotation group $SO(3.C)$.
+The quantity ${\bf s}$ transforms as a vector under complex rotation group $SO(3.C)$, isomorphic to Lorentz group $L^{\uparrow}_{+}$.
 The later permits to introduce additionally to Jones spinor and Mueller vector formalisms one other technique based on the use of complex 3-vector under complex rotation group $SO(3.C)$:

 evidently this complex vector is isotropic ${\bf s}^{2} = 0 $, the later condition provide us with two additional condition, so ${\bf s}$ depends on 4 parameters.